KiljanK/5e-combat-dyndash-api/README.md

 ## Setup

-As previously mentioned, the application scrapes data from Markdown files.
+As previously mentioned, the application scrapes data from Markdown files ([see why](#why-markdown-files)).
 You need to define the correct folder paths in the [configuration file](/5e_combat_provider/config.json) of this application (ideally before running it, but it might work at runtime in some cases).

 The `party-paths` object expects party names as keys that map to absolute paths of the respective party folders that are structured like this: